cortex-js/compute-engine/src/README.md

 ### Patterns

-Symbols that begin with **`_`** (**U+005F LOW LINE**, underscore) are reserved to denote pattern matches and other placeholders.
+Symbols that begin with **`_`** (**U+005F LOW LINE**, underscore) are reserved to denote wildcards and other placeholders.

 ### Variables